Greensboro council OKs funding 13 projects with federal pandemic relief money

 Children & Families First (formerly Guilford Child Development) — $138,592 — Providing immigrant and refugee families adult (ESOL classes) and early childhood education and parenting education.

-Positive Direction for Youth & Families — $133,450 — Building four fully-equipped greenhouses to address food scarcity and food desserts.
+Positive Direction for Youth & Families — $133,450 — Building four fully-equipped greenhouses to address food scarcity and food deserts.

 Interactive Resource Center — $100,000 — Expanding the integrated care program for people who are homeless.